 Blasch has a long history of adding value to the Chemical Process Industry.
 Blasch takes great care to understand the intricacies of each process and develops integrated solutions that are designed to improve yield and reliability.
 We have developed a number of patented systems that have redefined refinery refractory applications and continue to improve processes and lower costs worldwide.

-Jeffrey Bolebruch, Market Manager
+Jeffrey Bolebruch, Vice President of Sales, Market Manager

 +1-518-436-1263 Ext.
 42

 Mr. Bolebruch originally joined the company in 1990 as a Sales Engineer.
 He went on to became the global Senior Market Manager for the Chemical and Petrochemical markets, leading the company’s business development efforts in those markets through a period of expansive growth.
 He was promoted to Vice President of Sales in 2016.
 Jeff has a strong technical aptitude and has been an inventor in several patents during his time at Blasch.
-He graduated from the Military Academy at West Point with a BS in Environmental Science; and later earned a MBA from Marist College.
+He graduated from the Military Academy at West Point with a BS in Environmental Science; and later earned an MBA from Marist College.

 Blasch has been serving the sulfur recovery market for over two decades and in this time has developed a number of patented innovations that have allowed operators to run longer campaigns with greater reliability.
 Our unique forming process allows us the freedom to design virtually without constraint to optimize the end user’s process.